 A long time ago, it was so cold in what is now New York State that the snow and ice didn’t melt in the spring and summer, and instead they built up over a long time to form a huge piece of ice called an ice sheet.
 It covered much of modern-day Canada and the northern U.S., and was about a mile thick over modern-day New York State.
 Then the climate changed and started to warm, and the ice started to melt.
 Today there are still ice sheets in the world, covering Greenland and Antarctica, but no ice sheets over North America.

 This climate warming happened naturally, as a result of changes in the Earth’s orbit around the sun and changes in the tilt and wobble of the Earth’s axis.
 Once this warming began, sea ice that covered large ocean regions began to melt and carbon dioxide was released from the ocean into the atmosphere.
 This accelerated the warming through the greenhouse effect.
+The melting sea ice also exposed more open ocean, which absorbs more energy from the sun than bright, white ice does.
+This resulted in even more melting of sea ice, as part of a reinforcing feedback loop that led to more warming.

 The heating of the Earth that’s going on today is caused by humans burning fossil fuels and changing the way we use land.
 The natural cycle is still underway, but leads to changes over thousands of years, not hundreds or tens of years as we’re seeing now.
 If we don’t severely disrupt the natural cycle, we will be in another cold period about 80,000 years from now.